 Some examples of possible fraud:

-I-9 Requirements for Remote Workers
+Requirements for Remote Workers

 When it comes to remote workers and completing the I-9 form, the employer or an authorized representative must physically examine, with the employee present, each document presented.
-This means that the employee must physically be in front of the person reviewing their documents—reviewing or examining documents via webcam is not permissible.
+This means that the employee must physically be in front of the person reviewing their documents—reviewing or examining documents needed for I-9 via webcam is not permissible.

 An authorized representative can be anyone—a friend, relative, etc.—so long as they physically review the documents and sign the I-9 form.
 If a notary public is used, they act as the authorized representative and not a notary.
 Therefore, a notary seal on an I-9 will not be accepted.